Matrix concentration inequalities via the method of exchangeable pairs: Exponential moments and eigenvalues of a random matrix. Exponential moments and eigenvalues of a random matrix

 This formula strongly suggests that we should apply a mean value theorem to control the derivative; we establish the result that we need in Section~\ref{sec:mvti} below.
 Ultimately, this argument leads to a differential inequality for $m'(\theta)$, which we can integrate to obtain an estimate for $m(\theta)$.

-The technique of bounding the derivative of an mgf lies at the heart of the log-Sobolev method for studying concentration phenomena~\cite[Ch.~5]{Led01:Concentration-Measure}.
-Recently, Chatterjee~\cite{Cha07:Steins-Method,Cha08:Concentration-Inequalities} demonstrated that the method of exchangeable pairs provides another way to control the derivative of an mgf.
+The technique of bounding the derivative of an m.g.f. lies at the heart of the log-Sobolev method for studying concentration phenomena \cite{Led01Concentration-Measure}, Chapter~5.
+Recently, Chatterjee \cite {Cha07Steins-Method,Cha08Concentration-Inequalities} demonstrated that the method of exchangeable pairs provides another way to control the derivative of an m.g.f.
 Our arguments closely follow the pattern set by Chatterjee; the novelty inheres in the extension of these ideas to the matrix setting and the striking applications that this extension permits.